-- Four homework assignments, involving mostly analyses of data provided with the assignments. - A take-home final exam, consisting of a set of questions to be answered in single-paragraph essays (e.g., "What generalizations emerged from Berlin & Kay's 1969 study of Basic Color Terms"?).
+- Preparatory reading.
+Reading assignments in preparation of each class.
+Mandatory readings from the main text book, typically around 10 pages per class.
+Optional advanced readings for those who like to follow up and get deeper into particular topics.
+See the schedule below. - Twelve short weekly homework assignments, involving mostly analysis of data provided with the assignments.
+Performance on the best ten accounts for 60% of the overall grade.
+No replacements/make-ups.
+Students can elect to do a lit review presentation in lieu of three HW assignments (see below). - A take-home final exam, consisting of a set of questions to be answered in singleparagraph essays (e.g., "What generalizations emerged from Berlin & Kay's 1969 study of Basic Color Terms"?).
 The exam will be assigned in the final week of classes and must be completed within two weeks.
 Students may elect to write a short (maximally 10 pages) term paper in lieu of the final exam.
 The topic of the paper must be accepted by the instructor at least three weeks in advance of submission.
-Students may also present one of the primary readings on the syllabus (see below). - Lit review presentations: Students may present a summary of one of the primary readings on the syllabus in class during the lecture for which the reading is listed in lieu of the final exam or one of the homework assignments.
-Presentations should be 10-20 minutes long and must include a handout.
+Students may also present one of the advanced readings listed on the course outline (see below). - Lit review presentations: Students may present a summary of one of the advanced readings listed on the class outline below in class during the lecture for which the reading is listed in lieu of the final exam or three of the homework assignments.
+Presentations should be 10-20 minutes long and must include a handout. - In-class participation.
+I grade participation as follows: Regular active participation A; regular attendance and occasional active participation - B; regular attendance, no active participation - C; irregular attendance, no active participation: D; poor attendance, no active participation: F. Attendance will be taken at the beginning of every lecture.
+Attendance counts as irregular if the student missed more than one lecture unexcused and as poor if more than three lectures were missed unexcused.